Everything you ever wanted to know about the Canary Islands

 Check the real estate price evolution for the Canary Islands since 1995

 Read the article written by our local property finder, Manuel, in Tenerife: Tenerife property investment: a Case study of property for sale in Tenerife or check the one we wrote on the real estate market of Las Palmas de Gran Canaria in 2017: Gran Canaria, the tropical gem of Spain

 If you want to check the monthly weather statistics for Las Palmas de Gran Canaria follow to link.

-Are you looking for a local partner: Lawyer, property hunter on the Costa del Sol?
+Are you looking for a local partner: Lawyer, property hunter in the Canary Islands?
 Don’t look further check our team and ask us for the correct contact.